ThomasJY/Hardware_Monitor/README.md

 # Hardware Monitor
-This is a beautiful Rainmeter skin for a hardware monitor on Windows.
+A beautiful Rainmeter skin for a hardware monitor on Windows.

 ## Prerequisite
 Download and install CoreTemp, then run it in backgorund.